-The cremation service we use for your pet's Aquamation, if you were to chose this option, is Paws and Claws.
-You may visit their website at: http://pawsaquamation.com/.
-You may also call them at: 714-363-3354 and ask them any questions you wish about their Aquamation process and how they will care for your pet's remains.
-They have an open house policy and will welcome you in their facility and give you a tour upon request.
+The cremation service we use for your pet's Aquamation, if you were to chose this option, is Eco Pure Pet Aquamation.
+You may visit their website at: www.pureaquamation.com You may also call them at: 714-714-0461 and ask them any questions you wish about their Aquamation process and how they will care for your pet's remains.

-Paws and Claws use a process that is different than Fire Cremation.
-This is a wonderful video that shows the difference between Fire Cremation and Water Cremation:
+Eco Pure uses a process that is different than Fire Cremation.
+Below is a wonderful video that shows the difference between Fire Cremation and Water Cremation.

 The following short video illustrates very clearly and tastefully the Aquamation process and how it differs from Flame-Based Cremation.